-[Edwin A. McCorkle & wife Jane Maxwell Thomas named one of their daughters born in 1831 & named Latina lived, that daughter and "Tina" McCorkle Gregory would have been 1st cousins.]
+[Edwin A. McCorkle & wife Jane Maxwell Thomas named one of their daughters Margaret Latina McCorkle (Mrs. John C. Gregory).
+Had Elmira's daughter born in 1831 & named Latina lived, that daughter and "Tina" McCorkle Gregory would have been 1st cousins.]